A milestone for solar based district heating has been passed. The total solar thermal capacity in Danish district heating is now above 1 GW.

 Solar District Heating Trends and Possibilities – Characteristics of Ground-Mounted Systems for Screening of Land Use Requirements and Feasibility.

 PlanEnergi has been at the forefront of the development and planning of the district heating sector since the beginning, including the use of large solar heating systems with Brædstrup and Dronninglund as some of the largest examples.
-See a list with some of our references here.

 Danish district heating is the most innovative district heating sector in the world, because there is an open exchange of experience among the plants.
 This is possible, because in Denmark – in contrast to most other countries – district heating is supplied by non-profit companies, and therefore there is no business to keep good ideas to oneself.
 Savings realised by intelligent long term investments must always be passed on to the consumers.